adonisjs/v5-docs/content/guides/database/introduction.md

 }
 ```

-You can also connect to a MySQL database using the unix domain socket.
+You can also connect to a MySQL database using the Unix domain socket.

 ```ts
 mysql: {